By continuing to use this website, you agree to the Terms of Service & Privacy Policy

-Last updated:
+Last updated: 1/25/2024

-Years published: 2004, 2011, 2014, 2017, 2020
+Years published: 2004, 2011, 2014, 2017, 2020, 2024

-Fournier gangrene is an acute necrotic infection of the scrotum; penis; or perineum.
+Fournier gangrene is an acute necrotic infection of the scrotum, penis or perineum.
 It is characterized by scrotum pain and redness with rapid progression to gangrene and sloughing of tissue.
-Fournier gangrene is usually secondary to perirectal or periurethral infections associated with local trauma, operative procedures, or urinary tract disease.
+Fournier gangrene is usually secondary to perirectal or periurethral infections associated with local trauma, operative procedures or urinary tract disease.

 Symptoms include fever, general discomfort (malaise), moderate to severe pain and swelling in the genital and anal areas (perineal) followed by rankness and smell of the affected tissues (fetid suppuration) leading to full blown (fulminating) gangrene.
 Rubbing the affected area yields the distinct sounds (crepitus) of gas in the wound and of tissues moving against one another (palpable crepitus).
 In severe cases, the death of tissue can extend to parts of the thighs, through the abdominal wall and up to the chest wall.

 This disease is commonly found in conjunction with other disorders (comorbidity), especially those that weaken the immune system.
-Some disorders that increase the predisposition to Fournier gangrene are diabetes mellitus, profound obesity, cirrhosis, interference with the blood supply to the pelvis, and various malignancies.
+Some disorders that increase the predisposition to Fournier gangrene are diabetes mellitus, profound obesity, cirrhosis, interference with the blood supply to the pelvis and various malignancies.

 Portals of entry for the bacteria, fungi, and/or viruses responsible for a particular case of Fournier gangrene are generally colorectal, urogenital or cutaneous in origin.
-Anorectal abscesses, urinary tract infections, surgical instrumentation and other contributing factors have all been implicated.
+Anorectal abscesses, urinary tract infections, surgical instruments and other factors have all been implicated.
 Some cases continue to be of unknown cause (idiopathic).
 Why this process occasionally develops in individuals with common ailments is still not understood.

 Treatment